-- A school-based uniform shop that sells both new and second-hand items - Swap days at the start, middle and/or end of the year for uniforms. - Trading in second hand items through the school uniform shop - Online platforms, such as: - o State Schools' Relief clk2sell app - o www.sustainableschoolshop.com.au - o trading websites (e.g. gumtree) or social media networks (e.g. private Facebook groups)
+- A school-based uniform shop that sells both new and second-hand items

+- Online platforms, such as:

+- o State Schools' Relief clk2sell app

+- o www.sustainableschoolshop.com.au

 School Loans

 Some resources can be loaned from the school for periods that can vary from daily to yearly, depending on the school and the resource.
 Some schools may require a deposit or assurance that damages will be paid for by the responsible party.
 Items available for loan could include text books (digital and/or hard-copy), devices, essential equipment such as graphic calculators etc.